Technigo/project-todos-context-vite/README.md

 - You should be able to add and remove tasks.
 - Your app should show a count of either all tasks or all uncompleted tasks (or both).

 Eveything went pretty smootly until I started with local storage.
-Something made it update one event too late.
-Then, instead it started resetting local at every reload.
+Something made it update one event too late (check one task - nothing happends, check another one - last one get's checked).
+When I fixed that, instead it started resetting local at every reload.
 When it finally works, there are double logs in the console and I don't know why.
-Descided to leave it for now...
+Descided to leave it.

+Really not feeling the styling.
+Will do something basic for now and maybe go back and fix it when I have time, after the bootcamp.

+Added categories and projects but haven't added any functionality to it.
+Same as with styling, will probably leave it basic and come back to it another time.

+!!
+In React Dev Tool I get the message "Looks like this page doesn't have React, or it hasn't been loaded yet.", whichs seeems weird when eveything works-ish.
+We'll see if it breaks it when I deploy.

 #### Next

-- Styling
-- Adding categories and projects
-- Addind deadline
 - I would like to create a kanban style board, with multiple statuses and labels.
-I doubt I will have time though...

 ### View it live